 No doubt this one comes as a surprise.
 Pork fat?
 Yes.
 Just try about five grams on bread once a week.

 According to a study published in the Journal of Gerontology, by following a diet that is low in calories and includes a small amount of pork fat each week, you produce more oleic acid.
 This helps regenerate the cells of your liver, muscles and skeletal system.
 As a result, you’ll lead a longer life.

 This is a real danger.
 Abdominal fat is an indicator of a health problem that can cause serious cardiovascular disease.
 Reduce your fat intake, get plenty of exercises, drink enough water and take care of yourself, particularly by paying attention to your blood pressure and cholesterol levels.

 Sometimes, just losing 5 to 10 pounds is enough to trim your waist and lower your risk of diabetes and heart disease.

 According to the statistics, heart disease is one of the most common causes of death among the world’s population, and it’s something that we can avoid.

-It might come as a surprise to you, but nearly 70% of people over the age of 100 sleep around 10 hours a day.
-They sleep through the night and also nap during the day, which gives them more energy for the afternoons.
+It might come as a surprise to you, but nearly 70% of the people over the age of 100 sleep around 10 hours a day.
+They sleep through the night and also nap during the day.
+This amount of rest gives them more energy for the afternoons.

 Having an active lifestyle that’s filled with hobbies you enjoy and an interest in learning new things helps you keep a strong and healthy mind.

-There are probably some things that you should stop doing, even people you should avoid because they’re not contributing to your better health.
+There are probably some things that you should stop doing, even people you should avoid, because they’re not contributing to your better health.

 Knowing how to live in a peaceful way that’s in balance with your body and emotions is the key to longevity.
 It’s an adventure worth embarking upon.